GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 Two practical setup notes for Kharchapatra or any other tracker:

 1. Don't log bonus shares as income.
-They are not.
+They aren't.
 They are an adjustment to your existing holding's share count and cost basis.
 Logging them as income inflates your portfolio "yield" and hides the fact that the per-share value dropped ex-bonus by exactly the offsetting amount.

-2. Do log net cash dividends as income — under a category like Investment Income — Dividend.
-This is your real cash yield.
-Year-end, this is also useful when reconciling against your share register: total cash dividends received should match (declared cash %) × face value × shares × 95% for each holding.
+2. Do log net cash dividends as income under a category like Investment Income — Dividend.
+That is your real cash yield.
+At year-end, this is also useful when reconciling against your share register: total cash dividends received should match (declared cash %) × face value × shares × 95% for each holding.

 The bonus credit and ex-bonus price drop will show up automatically in your broker statement and your CDSC view.
-There is nothing to log.
+Nothing to log.

 Two related reads